Polish minority in the Czech Republic: World War II

 During the war, strong Germanization was introduced by the Nazi authorities.
 The Jews were in the worst position, followed by the Poles.
 Poles received lower food rations, they were supposed to pay extra taxes, and were not allowed to enter theatres, cinemas, and other venues.
 Polish and Czech education ceased to exist, Polish organizations were dismantled and their activity was prohibited.
 The Nazis especially targeted the Polish intelligentsia and many functionaries died during the war.
-The German authorities introduced terror into Zaolzie.
+The German authorities introduced terror into Trans-Olza.
 Mass killings, executions, arrests, taking locals to forced labour, and deportations to concentration camps all happened on a daily basis.
 The most notorious war crime was a murder of 36 villagers in and around Żywocice on 6 August 1944.
 Most of the victims were Poles.
 This massacre is known as Tragedia Żywocicka (the Żywocice tragedy).
-The resistance movement, mostly of Poles, was fairly strong in Zaolzie.
+The resistance movement, mostly of Poles, was fairly strong in Trans-Olza.

 Volkslists, documents introduced by the Nazi authorities were soon introduced during the war.
 A non-German citizen declared that he had some German ancestry by signing it and refusal to sign this document could lead to deportation to a concentration camp.
 Local people who signed the lists were later on enrolled in the Wehrmacht.
 Many local people with no German ancestry were also forced to sign them.
-The World War II death toll in Zaolzie is estimated at about 6,000 people: about 2,500 Jews, 2,000 other citizens (80% of them being Poles), and more than 1,000 locals who died in the Wehrmacht (those who signed the Volksliste).
-Also a few hundred Poles from Zaolzie were among those murdered by the Soviets in the Katyń massacre.
-Percentage-wise, Zaolzie suffered the worst human loss out of the whole of Czechoslovakia – about 2.6% of the total population.
+The World War II death toll in Trans-Olza is estimated at about 6,000 people: about 2,500 Jews, 2,000 other citizens (80% of them being Poles), and more than 1,000 locals who died in the Wehrmacht (those who signed the Volksliste).
+Also a few hundred Poles from Trans-Olza were among those murdered by the Soviets in the Katyń massacre.
+Percentage-wise, Trans-Olza suffered the worst human loss out of the whole of Czechoslovakia – about 2.6% of the total population.